Liquid-Cooled Radeon RX 6900 XT Surfaces With Puny 120mm AIO Cooler

 The RDNA 2 graphics card's shroud exhibits two sleek, aluminium plates on both sides, implying that this is probably a strict liquid-cooled design rather than one of those hybrid setups that AMD's partners are so fond of.
 The illuminated Radeon logo still hands on the side, but it's accompanied by what appears to be a RGB LED bar for added eye candy.

 The single 120mm AIO radiator certainly raises an eyebrow, though.
 Graphics card vendors have released the custom Radeon RX 6900 XT models with 240mm and 360mm radiators.
-Furthermore, the The Radeon RX 6900 XT is a 300W graphics card so we doubt a 120mm radiator will suffice.
-The cooling solution will probably have to work very hard and end up being very noisy.
+Furthermore, the The Radeon RX 6900 XT is a 300W graphics card so we doubt the Radeon-branded 120mm radiator will suffice.
+The cooling solution will probably have to work hard to keep the graphics card's temperatures under control and may end up being very noisy.

 Whether the AMD Radeon RX 6900 XT LC is employing the Navi 21 XTXH or not, the graphics card only commands a pair of 8-pin PCIe power connectors.
 A 700W power supply is still the minimum capacity recommended to feed the RDNA 2 graphics card.